cwb14/TEMP2/README.md

 **Column 9**: Estimated population frequency of the detected absence event.

 ## Release information
+**TEMP2-v1.0.2**
+1. Fixed bug: Few split-reads are marked in the wrong direction.
+Now TEMP2 yeilds more accurate determination of the insertion strand and breakpoint.
+2. TEMP2 used to extract uniquely aligned reads via the ratio of primary/secondary alignment scores (tags AS and XS).
+In some alignment files, XS tag is not included.
+Now TEMP2 uses alignment quality by default to extract uniquely aligned reads if XS tag is not available.
+Read more information from the parameter **-U** of **TEMP2 insertion -h**.

 **TEMP2-v1.0.1**
-1. Fixed bug: inaccurate insertion strand annotation in the germline mode through **TEMP2 insertion2**.
-1. Fixed bug: inaccurate insertion strand annotation in the ALU mode through **-A**.
+1. Fixed bug: inaccurate insertion strand annotation in the germline mode through **TEMP2 insertion2** when using the ALU mode through **-A**.

 **TEMP2-v1.0.0**
 1. Updated dependency of python2 to python3.